-Work and Residence permit Work and residence permit required for longer stays in Switzerland (longer than 90 days), easier conditions apply for EU/EFTA citizen.
+Work and Residence permit Residence permit required for longer stays in Switzerland (longer than 90 days).
+A work permit is required for any type of work.
+Easier conditions apply for EU/EFTA citizen (up to 90 days).
 Minimum salary n/a - no minimum salary laws in Switzerland.
+Work permits are only granted if industry-average salary is paid to the secondee.